kristjanreba/cross-lingual-classification-of-tweet-sentiment/README.md

 In this repository you can find the code that was used to run experiments for my diploma thesis.

 *BERT.ipynb* - contains the code for evaluation of multilingual BERT model.
 For the code to run we have to provide the data (read the file).
-It is recommended to run the experiments on you own machine using the GPU.
+It is recommended to run the experiments on your own machine using a GPU.

 *separate.py* - additional script that separates text from labels into separate files.